 For optimal results, combine aerobic training, such as walking or jogging, with anaerobic training, such as resistance training.
 The types of exercise you choose should be things you enjoy and can do long term.

-Finally, speak with your doctor to determine any limitations you may have in regards to exercise.
+Finally, speak with your doctor to determine any limitations you may have in regard to exercise.

 Nitric oxide is an essential molecule required for overall health.
 As a vasodilator, nitric oxide signals the blood vessels to relax, allowing them to expand.